JakeWard98/Ky8er-Bot/README.md

 Getting better and adding more "advanced" commands

-    - When the user types "^help" it will display a list of commands that, eventually, only normal users can use
+    - ^help -  bot will display a list of commands that, eventually, only normal users can use

-    - When the user types "^modhelp" it will display a list of commands that, eventually, only mods can use
+    - ^modhelp - bot will display a list of commands that, eventually, only mods can use

-    - When the user types "^hello" it will respond with **[REDACTED]**
+    - ^hello - bot will respond with **[REDACTED]**

-    - When the user types "^ping", it will display that the bot is online with an "Average heartbeat ping of the websocket"
+    - ^ping - bot will display that the bot is online with an "Average heartbeat ping of the websocket"

-    - When the user types "^server", it will display the name of the server
+    - ^server - bot will display the name of the server

-    - When the user types "^numbers" it will display the number of users in the server
+    - ^numbers - bot will display the number of users in the server

-    - When the user types "^join" the bot will join the voice channel they are in
+    - ^join - bot will join the voice channel they are in

-    - When the user types "^dc" the bot will leave, even when the user isn't in a voice channel [Will Fix]
+    - ^dc - bot will leave, even when the user isn't in a voice channel [Will Fix]

+    - ^play + YouTube URL - bot will play given URL [ONLY 1 SONG AT A TIME]

 ## Plans

     - Play Music from YouTube/other Music Sources
+        - Done, just need to allow a Queue and Media Options

     - Have only 1 help command that checks to see what permissions the user has and then displays the correct one